Symptom

 Procedure #1 Using Trace

-If the issue is still active (504 Errors are still happening), then follow the below steps:
+If the issue is still active (504

 - Trace the affected API in Edge UI.
-Either wait for the error to occur or if you have the API call, then make some API calls and reproduce the 504 Gateway Timeout Error.
+Either wait for the error to occur or if you have the

-- Check the elapsed time at each phase and make a note of the phase where most time is spent.
+. - Check the elapsed time at each phase and make a note of the phase where most time is spent.

-- If you observe the "Error" with the longest elapsed time immediately after one of the
+- If you observe the error with the longest elapsed time immediately after one of the

 following phases, then it indicates that the backend server is slow or taking a long time to